solana-labs/solana/book/src/entry-tree.md

 are:

- 1. Window: serve as a temporary, RAM-backed store of blobs of the PoH chain for re-ordering and assembly into contiguous blocks to be sent to the bank for verification.
+ 1. Window: serve as a temporary, RAM-backed store of blobs of the PoH chain for reordering and assembly into contiguous blocks to be sent to the bank for verification.
  2. Window: serve as a RAM-backed repair facility for other validator nodes, which may query the network for as-yet unreceived blobs.